vyos/vyos-documentation/docs/qos.rst

    will only be useful if your outgoing interface is really full.
 If it is not, VyOS will not own the queue and Fair Queue will have no effect.
-If there is bandwidth available on the physical link, you can embed_ Fair Queue into a classful shaping policy to make sure it owns the queue.
+If there is bandwidth available on the physical link, you can embed_ Fair-Queue into a classful shaping policy to make sure it owns the queue.

-.. _FQ-QoDel
+.. _FQ-CoDel

 FQ-CoDel
 --------

-| **Queueing discipline** Fair/Flow Queue CoDel
+| **Queueing discipline** Fair/Flow Queue CoDel.
-| **Applies to:** Outbound Traffic
+| **Applies to:** Outbound Traffic.

+The FQ-CoDel policy cuts things up into 1024 FIFO queues and tries to provide good service between all of them.
+It also tries to keep the length of all the queues short.

-The FQ-CoDel policy fights bufferbloat and reduces latency without the need of complex configurations.
+FQ-CoDel fights bufferbloat and reduces latency without the need of complex configurations.
 It has become the new default Queueing Discipline for the interfaces of some GNU/Linux distributions.

-FQ-Codel uses a stochastic model to classify incoming packets into different flows and is used to provide a fair share of the bandwidth to all the flows using the queue.
+It uses a stochastic model to classify incoming packets into different flows and is used to provide a fair share of the bandwidth to all the flows using the queue.
 Each such flow is managed by the CoDel queuing  discipline.
 Reordering within a flow is avoided since Codel internally uses a FIFO queue.

-FQ-Codel is based on a modified Deficit Round Robin (DRR) queue scheduler with the CoDel Active Queue Management (AQM) algorithm operating on each queue.
+FQ-CoDel is based on a modified Deficit Round Robin (DRR_) queue scheduler with the CoDel Active Queue Management (AQM) algorithm operating on each queue.

-VyOS let you customize FQ-CoDel parameters, but very likely it will work ok with its default values.

 .. note:: FQ-Codel is a non-shaping (work-conserving) policy, so it